 Cost of goods sold for the nine months ended September 30, 2019 increased approximately \$23.5 million, or 158%, to approximately \$38.3 million, as compared to approximately \$14.9 million for the nine months ended September 30, 2018.
-The increase in cost of goods sold was primarily due to the 173% increase in sales comparing the nine months ended September 30, 2018.
+The increase in cost of goods sold was primarily due to the 173% increase in sales comparing the nine months ended September 30, 2019 to the nine months ended September 30, 2018.
 The increase in cost of goods sold is directly attributable to the increase in the number of new and acquired stores as discussed above.